Safeguarding at ABRSM

 - examiners have no control over which venues or areas of the country they visit; this is decided by ABRSM

-From 2020, examiners will use a bespoke ABRSM app to deliver and mark practical exams.
-This will allow us to issue results more quickly and automatically audio record all exams.
+Since 2020 examiners have been using a bespoke ABRSM app to deliver and mark practical exams.
+This has allowed us to issue results more quickly and automatically audio record all exams.
 During the exam, examiners will use ABRSM supplied iPads that:

 - are asset tagged to be identifiable as ABRSM property

-- are only loaded with the app needed for examining, with all other functionality removed
+- are only loaded with the apps needed for examining, with all other functionality removed

 - are loaded with bespoke exam marking software that cannot be downloaded onto personal devices